 - Graduate students: Accepted

 - Minimum IELTS score: 6.5 overall with no individual band score below 6.0

 Fall, Spring, or Academic Year

-The University at Buffalo will not be accepting inbound Global E3 exchange students for Spring 2018.
+The University at Buffalo will not be accepting inbound Global E3 exchange students for Fall/Academic Year 2018-19.

 Academic Calendar | Semester Dates (including exam period)